sapare-hitesh/git-commands/readme.md

-this is main branch update
+this is aptitude branch update